 I am an award-nominated journalist, writing on a wide range of topics including race, feminism, pop culture, social issues and relationships.
 Former writer for HuffPost and Arts and Culture Editor at gal-dem, I am now working part-time as gal-dem's Opinions Editor.
 In 2017 I graduated with a First Class BA in Psychology from Cambridge University, going on to work as the University's Welfare and Rights Officer for one year.

-Over the past year I have been shortlisted for Fresh New Voice Commentator of the Year, and for the Observer / Anthony Burgess Prize for Arts Journalism (writing on Ariana Grande).
+Over the two years I have been shortlisted for Fresh New Voice Commentator of the Year, and for the Observer / Anthony Burgess Prize for Arts Journalism.

-I have bylines in The Guardian, The Observer, The Independent, HuffPost, Vogue, Dazed, HUCK, ROOKIE, gal-dem, Glamour and others.
+I have bylines in The Guardian, The Observer, The Independent, HuffPost, Vogue, Dazed, HUCK, ROOKIE, gal-dem, Glamour the British Journalism Review and others.

 Frazer-Carroll is transported by Grande's radical anti-breakup-anthem Thank U, Next in this highly commended review for this year's Observer/Anthony Burgess prize for arts journalism

 Journalism 101 tells us that if someone says it's drizzling outside, and another that it's dry, the job of the journalist is not to quote both but to find out which is true.
 But this week, the BBC upheld a complaint against the breakfast presenter Naga Munchetty for stating a truth as obvious as "water is wet".